Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Conclusion

-\paragraph*{Testing on a robot platform} We have integrated our active object recognition with the autonomous scene scanning and reconstruction system propose in~\cite{Xu15}, to automate scene modeling via recognizing the objects in the scene, retrieving the best matched 3D shape and placing it into the scene, similar to~\cite{Salas-Moreno2013} and~\cite{Xu16}.
-The system is built on top of a Willow Garage PR2 robot holding a Microsoft Kinect (version 2), performing a rough scene reconstruction.
-Note that the reconstructed scene geometry was not used by our recognition, but only serves as the reference for scene modeling.
-Targeting to an object of interest, our method drives the robot to acquire a series of depth images from the estimated NBVs, and output its category.
-We then retrieve a 3D model from the category as above, and place it into the scene through aligning the depth images against the scene geometry, similar to~\cite{Xu16}.

-In Figure~\ref{fig:sim}, we show the active recognition for scene modeling with the PR2 platform.
-In each depth image along the NBV sequence, we highlight the attended regions (corresponding to the object of interest).
-The final retrieved 3D model is placed into the partially reconstructed scene, shown to the right.

-\section{CONCLUSION}
+\paragraph*{Visualization.} To visually investigate the behavior of our model, we visualize in Fig.~\ref{fig:vis_comp} for view sequences comparison between \emph{Pairwise} learning~\cite{johns2016pairwise} and our method.
+The results demonstrate that our method can correctly recognize the objects with plausibly planned views.
+We note that the regressed view sequences tends to have a whole coverage of shapes for higher recognition rates than \emph{Pairwise} learning.
+In our method, we start training our model from separate 50 initial views, which means we can start from different initial views when testing.
+More results of our method are shown in Fig.~\ref{fig:vis}.
+All input objects are from the test set of ModelNet40.

+\section{Conclusion}

 We have proposed a 3D attentional formulation to the active object recognition problem.
 This is mainly motivated by the mechanism resemblance between human attention and active perception~\cite{bajcsy1988active}, and the significant progress made in utilizing attentional models to address complicated vision tasks such as image captioning~\cite{Xu2015Cap}.
-In developing such a model, we utilize RNNs for learning and storing the internal representation of the object being observed, CNNs for performing depth-based recognition, and STNs for selecting the next-best-views and detecting foreground object.
+In developing such a model, we utilize RNNs for learning and storing the internal representation of the object being observed, CNNs for performing depth-based recognition, and STNs for selecting the next-best-views.
 The carefully designed 3D STN makes the whole network differentiable and hence easy to train.
-Experiments on both real and synthetic datasets demonstrate the efficiency and robustness of our active recognition model.
+Experiments on well-known datasets demonstrate the efficiency and robustness of our active recognition model.